 In March 2016, the FASB issued Accounting Standards Update No. 2016-09: Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
 The amendments in this update simplify several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures and statutory tax withholding requirements, as well as classification in the statement of cash flows.
-ASU 2016-09 will be effective for the Company in fiscal year 2017, but early adoption is permitted.
-The Company is currently evaluating the impact of this update on its consolidated financial statements.
+ASU 2016-09 eliminates the requirement that excess tax benefits be realized as a reduction in current taxes payable before the associated tax benefit can be recognized as an increase in paid in capital.
+Under ASU 2016-09, these previously unrecognized deferred tax assets were recognized on a modified retrospective basis as of January 1, 2017, the start of the year in which the Company adopted ASU 2016-09.
+The U.S. federal and state net operating losses and credits recognized as of January 1, 2017 have been offset by a full valuation allowance.
+As a result, there is no cumulative-effect adjustment to retained earnings as of December 31, 2017.
+The Company elected not to change its policy on accounting for forfeitures and continues to estimate the total number of awards for which the requisite service period will not be rendered.
+The Company adopted ASU 2016-09 as of January 1, 2017.
+Adoption of ASU 2016-09 did not have a material impact on the Company's consolidated financial statements.

 In February 2016, the FASB issued Accounting Standards Update No. 2016-02: Leases (Topic 842) ("ASU 2016-02").
-The amendments in this update require lessees, among other things, to recognize lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under previous authoritative guidance.
+The amendments in this update require lessees, among other things, to recognize lease assets and lease liabilities on the balance sheet for all leases with terms greater than 12 months.
 This update also introduces new disclosure requirements for leasing arrangements.
 ASU 2016-02 will be effective for the Company in fiscal year 2019, but early adoption is permitted.
 The Company is currently evaluating the impact of this update on its consolidated financial statements.